 From doing a quick search, it looks like Reddi Wip makes a non-dairy whipped cream, but I’ve never seen it at any local stores, sadly.
 Please let me know in the comments below if you have a good non-dairy alternative to whipped cream!

 My special secret for jazzing this drink up even more:

-I LOVE adding a pinch of sea salt (preferably Maldon brand) to this caramel iced coffee recipe.
+I LOVE adding a pinch of sea salt (preferably Maldon brand) to this caramel iced coffee recipe (and also on top of my Baileys brownies).
 Salted caramel is a thing for a reason, and it’s because it’s absolutely amazing.

-I think that almost anything sweet needs a pinch of salt to balance the flavor, and sea salt is my friend when it comes to this drink!
+I think that almost anything sweet needs a pinch of salt to balance the flavor, and sea salt is my friend when it comes to this iced caramel coffee!

 A note on the difference between caramel syrup and caramel sauce:

 So, Starbucks and every other fancy coffee place have two different things going on – syrups and sauces.

 The syrups are the generally clear liquids that you see in large bottles with pumps on top.
 These pumps of flavor are the backbone of all of the flavored drinks.

 If you watch closely, these pumps of flavor are usually the first thing the barista will add to your caramel iced coffee cup after you order.